Madame Élisabeth: Louis XVI’s Sibling

 As young motherless girls, Élisabeth and Marie Clotilde focused on religion and virtue, and they soon adapted themselves to strict Catholic devotions.
 Both girls also had a strong desire to follow the example of their aunt, Madame Louise.
 She was a nun and belonged to the Order of the Carmelites, a Roman Catholic religious order founded in the twelfth century.
 Louis XVI was completely against them being nuns, and after Élisabeth’s visits became frequent, he became uneasy and told her, “I need you.”

 One of the reasons that Louis XVI needed them was for political reasons.
-So, for example, on 27 August 1775, Louis XVI married Marie Clotilde to Charles Emmanuel, Prince of Piedmont.
-Soon after she traveled to Turin, and Marie-Antoinette sent a letter a few days later to her mother about 11-year-old Élisabeth:
+For example, on 27 August 1775, Louis XVI married Marie Clotilde off to Charles Emmanuel, Prince of Piedmont.
+Soon after she traveled to Turin, and Marie Antoinette sent a letter a few days later to her mother about 11-year-old Élisabeth:

 Louis XVI wanted Madame Élisabeth to marry too.
-It seemed as if it would happen as several attempts were undertaken, the first being a marriage between her and the Prince of Brazil, who was her same age.
-However, negotiations were broken off.
+It seemed as if it would happen as several attempts were undertaken but she never did.
+The first attempt at marriage happened between her and the Prince of Brazil, who was her same age, but negotiations were broken off.
 Two other princes then sought her hand.
-The first was the Duke of Aosta, but it was felt a marriage to him was beneath a “Daughter of France.”
+The first was the Duke of Aosta.
+However, it was felt a marriage to him was beneath a “Daughter of France.”
 There was also Marie Antoinette’s brother, the Emperor Joseph II, “who on the occasion of his journey to France the preceding year had been struck by the vivacity of her mind the sweetness of her nature.”
 This failed also because of an anti-Austrian party that existed at the French court and opposed such a union.